ofer1992/ofer1992.github.io/content/reparam_trick.md

 \frac{\partial}{\partial \theta}\mathbb E_{P(x;\theta)}\left[f(x)\right]=
 \frac{\partial}{\partial \theta}\int{P(x;\theta)}f(x)dx
 $$
-Can we switch the derivative and the integral? never been able to answer this confidently.
+Can we switch the derivative and the integral?
+I've never been able to answer this confidently.
 It depends on [Leibniz's integral rule](https://en.wikipedia.org/wiki/Leibniz_integral_rule).
 Let's assume we can, and we get
 $$
 \int\frac{\partial}{\partial \theta}P(x;\theta)f(x)dx
 $$
-Well, in practice this is almost never tractable, so we want to estimate it.
-We can use the following trick to convert it to an expectation and then use sampling to estimate it
+In practice this is almost never tractable, so we want to estimate it.
+We can use the following trick to convert it to an expectation and then use sampling to estimate it:
 $$
 \begin{align}
 \int\frac{\partial}{\partial \theta}P(x;\theta)f(x)dx &=